arumshisky/blog/_posts/2019/2019-07-07-analogies.markdown

 The readers are not necessarily triple-checking either.
 For an academic publication it would require much more than a google search, so we rarely bother unless we're reviewing or replicating.
 The worst case scenario is when the shiny but hasty result also conforms to your own intuitions about how things should work - i.e. when you're told something you want to believe anyway.

-This is exactly what happened to word analogies {% cite MikolovChenEtAl_2013_Efficient_estimation_of_word_representations_in_vector_space %}.
+I think this is what happened to word analogies {% cite MikolovChenEtAl_2013_Efficient_estimation_of_word_representations_in_vector_space %}.
 Its [over 11K citations](https://scholar.google.com/citations?hl=en&user=oBu8kMMAAAAJ) are mostly due to the hugely popular word2vec architecture, but the idea of word analogies rode the same wave.
 A separate paper on "linguistic regularities" {% cite MikolovYihEtAl_2013_Linguistic_Regularities_in_Continuous_Space_Word_Representations %} currently has extra 2K citations.

 These citations are not just something from 2013 either.
 Because it's so tempting to believe that language really works this way, the word analogies are still everywhere.
 Only in June 2019, I heard them mentioned in the first 10 minutes of a NAACL invited talk, in a word embeddings lecture in the CISS dialogue summer school, and all over Twitter.
-Seriously.
 It just soo makes sense that language relations are all neat and regular like this:

 <figure>
 	<img src="/assets/images/analogy-mikolov.png" class="width70">
 	<!--figcaption>some figure</figcaption-->
 </figure>

-Unfortunately, they are not.
+However, that may be too good to be true.

 ## All things wrong with word analogies.